 A student is considered tardy if he/she arrives after 8:30 or leaves more than 10 minutes early.
 Students who are tardy or leave early must be walked into or out of the building and signed in or out by a guardian.
 For student safety, please do not drop off a student outside of regularly scheduled drop-off times.
-Consequences for chronic tardiness with be determined by the Principal and discussed with parents/guardians.
+Consequences for chronic tardiness will be determined by the Principal/Assistant Principal and discussed with parents/guardians.

-Parents/guardians must report student absences to the school office by 9:00 am.
+Parents/guardians must report student absences to the school office by 9:30 am.
 If the office does not receive a call, a parent will be contacted.
-This policy is for the protection of St. Ignatius Students.
-Students who leave the school premises without being officially signed out or are out of their assigned classroom without permission will be considered truant.
+This policy is for the protection of St. Ignatius students.